heoj10272/heoj10272.github.io/_posts/study/aws/2022-08-26-[AWS-SAP]_ExamTopics_1~10.md

 A. Use SQS for passing job messages use Cloud Watch alarms to terminate EC2 worker instances when they become idle.
 Once data is processed, change the storage class of the S3 objects to Reduced Redundancy Storage.

-B. Setup Auto-Scaled workers triggered by queue depth that use spot instances to process messages in SQS Once data is processed, change the storage class of the S3 objects to Reduced Redundancy Storage.
+B. Setup Auto-Scaled workers triggered by queue depth that use spot instances to process messages in SQS.
+Once data is processed, change the storage class of the S3 objects to Reduced Redundancy Storage.

-C. Setup Auto-Scaled workers triggered by queue depth that use spot instances to process messages in SQS Once data is processed, change the storage class of the S3 objects to Glacier.
+C. Setup Auto-Scaled workers triggered by queue depth that use spot instances to process messages in SQS.
+Once data is processed, change the storage class of the S3 objects to Glacier.

 D. Use SNS to pass job messages use Cloud Watch alarms to terminate spot worker instances when they become idle.
 Once data is processed, change the storage class of the S3 object to Glacier.
 </div>